burns like coal on the dead broadleaf

 Diet

-Saprotrophic, decomposing dead wood of broadleaf trees and shrubs.
+Saprotrophic, decomposing dead wood of broadleaf trees and shrubs to release nutrients into soil.

 Habitat

-On dead wood of broadleaf trees and shrubs in damp native forest.
+On dead wood of broadleaf trees and shrubs in damp native forest with high humidity.

 Range

-Found in native forests throughout New Zealand, particularly on dead broadleaf wood.
+Found in native forests throughout New Zealand, particularly on dead broadleaf wood in damp areas.

 Endemism